zendesk/zendesk_app_framework_sdk/doc/source/sdk/v1/iframes_in_apps.md

 Note: In order to benefit from automatic updates and caching we recommend you to always link to our CDN rather than including your own copy.

-Once you've included the SDK on your page you can call `ZAFClient.init()`, which will return a [ZAF SDK client](./reference/sdk.html) object.
+Once you've included the SDK on your page you can call `ZAFClient.init()`, which will return a [ZAF SDK client](./reference/sdk.html#client-object) object.
 The ZAF SDK client allows you to post and receive framework events on your external website.
-Click [here]() to learn more about what you can do with the ZAF SDK client.
+To learn more about what you can do with the ZAF SDK please see [Reference: Zendesk App Framework (ZAF) SDK](./reference/sdk.html).

 #### App